francesco-ascenzi/werlog/README.md

 The error message that should be logged

 # Error_log.txt
-The error_log.txt file will be created and it will contain the error date, and the message passed through the function.
+The werlog.txt file will be created and it will contain the error date, and the message passed through the function.

 # Example
-Example of error_log.txt:
+Example of werlog.txt:
 ```
 [Sun, 26 Mar 2023 01:02:06 GMT]Error: There was an error!
 [Sun, 28 Mar 2023 10:01:00 GMT]Error: RangeError: invalid date!